Morgawr/yokubi/src/Section1/Part2/Lesson25.md

 To make the potential/passive duality even more confusing, we need to talk about a special quirk that potential verbs carry in Japanese that English does not have.

 When it comes to potential forms, the notion of a "subject" and "object" in transitive verbs can become grammatically unclear.
-Let’s look at an example:
+Let's look at an example:

 <pre>
 私<b>は</b>ピザ<b>を</b>食べる